pathable/supermodel/README.md

 Supermodel is a small extension for tracking collections, models and their associations with [Backbonejs][backbone].

+*Note: This is alpha software.
+A similar version has been used at pathable for quite some time but your milage may vary.*

 #Model

 `Supermodel.Model` is an extension of `Backbone.Model` that handles the